-The report also noted that “the six agencies making the most extensive use of student loan repayments” did not include Congress, but comprised “the Departments of Justice, Defense, Health and Human Services, and State, the Securities and Exchange Commission, and the Government Accountability Office,” who between them accounted for over 80% of such expenditures.
+The report also noted that the agencies making the most extensive use of student loan repayments did not include Congress but rather comprised “the Departments of Defense, Justice, State, Homeland Security, Veterans Affairs, Health and Human Services, and the U.S. Securities and Exchange Commission, who between them accounted for over 88% of such expenditures:

 The Federal Student Loan Repayment Program applies only to employees of federal agencies.
 It does not cover loans made to their children or other family members, and it does not provide student loan benefits to congressional family members.